 A Humanist marriage thus, is a celebration of the commitment two people chose to make to one another, with a particular focus on the couple.
 There’s no prayer or appeal to the divine to bless the bond.
 It’s simply a ceremony that promotes the dignity of the individuals involved (which might include friends and extended family).

 Humanists also have no dogma so there’s no one set script for what a Humanist ceremony might look like.
-For some, it might be a quick exchange of vows, while others might want to incorporate a number of rituals that have meaning to them.
+For some, it might be a quick exchange of vows, while others might want to incorporate different rituals that have meaning to them.

-Here's a write-up of what Humanists marriages look like in the UK.
+Here's a write-up of what Humanist marriages look like in the UK.

-Unlike a Humanist marriage, a civil marriage performed by a marriage commissioner is performed by a government-appointee who may or may not share the specific values of the couple.
+Unlike a Humanist marriage, a civil marriage performed by a marriage commissioner is performed by a government appointee who may or may not share the couple's values.
 While many marriage commissioners are willing to incorporate elements that a couple requests, many couples value having someone who reflects their beliefs and values performing the ceremony.

-The other option, and one we are able to provide at the moment, is to have a marriage commissioner sign off the legal bit of a ceremony while the rest is performed in an explicitly-Humanist manner.
-However, having a marriage commissioner sit in the corner to observe the ceremony is a fundamentally unjust and patronizing system.
+The other option, which we can provide, is to have a marriage commissioner observe a Humanist ceremony and sign off on the legal requirements.
+However, having a marriage commissioner sit in the corner supervising the ceremony is a fundamentally unjust and patronizing requirement.
 We do not require government representatives to observe ceremonies performed by Catholics, Muslims or even Scientologists.
 We are simply asking for equal treatment.

 Could Humanists not just become marriage commissioners?

-Rather than ask, or suggest has the government has, that Humanists apply for government positions, we’re asking why we’re not afforded the same privileges as religious groups as diverse as Catholics and Buddhists.
-Groups recognized by the government are able to appoint their own marriage officiants, and we’re simply asking for the same rights.
+Indeed, past civil servants have suggested that Humanists apply for government positions.
+However, this misunderstands what we're asking for.
+Humanists want the same rights and privileges as theistic religious groups like the Catholics and Sikhs, and even non-theistic ones like Zen Buddhists.
+Groups recognized by the government appoint their own marriage officiants: we’re asking for equal treatment.
 The Supreme Court of Canada has been explicitly clear that our laws should not discriminate on the basis of belief or non-belief.

-Nevertheless, even if we accepted the argument, the marriage commissioner system is not simply open to everyone.
-You have to be retired, there are a finite number of positions, they cannot advertise, must live in the community they serve and must use specific language in their ceremonies.
+Nevertheless, even if we accept the argument, the marriage commissioner system is not open to everyone.
+You have to be retired, there are a finite number of positions, they cannot advertise, they must live in the community they serve and they must use specific language in their ceremonies.
 They are also required to report all their revenue to the government.
-They are for all intents and purposes, government contractors and religious representatives have no similar restrictions.
+They are for all intents and purposes, government contractors.
+Religious representatives have no similar restrictions.
 The Catholic Church can appoint as many clergy as it wants while Humanists are stuck going through a restrictive channel.

 What about other paths to becoming a wedding officiant in BC?